 The program meets the requirements of this Key Element.
-The program provided evidence of program's goals being achieved.
+The program provided evidence that data collection mechanisms are in place, and that all the benchmarks are being met.

 Key Element V-C: Demonstrated Achievement of Faculty Effectiveness

 The program must demonstrate faculty effectiveness in achieving the program's mission, goals, and outcomes.